intigonzalez/InUserSpaceDynamicLinker/README.md

 #Global Idea

+This application implements a reduced version of an in user-space dynamic linker, which is kind of cool.

-This application receives as parameter a relocalisable elf32 file, aka a file with extension *.o.
+It receives as parameter a relocalisable elf32 file, aka a file with extension *.o.

-The application loads the file into its own adress space using a builtin elf loader.
+The application loads the file into its own address space using a builtin elf loader.
 During the process, it loads all the globally defined functions and executes them with a single parameter.

-Somehow, this application is implementing a reduced version of an in user-space dynamic linker, which is kind of cool.

 #Limitatios:
 - A lot, this is only a prototype used to understand how an Elf loader (or Linker Editor) works